Welcome back again! We are pleased to announce and roll-out a new release of Kubernetes Fury Distribution that now reaches v1.2.0.

 You can find the complete changelog here.

 We welcome any suggestions and are excited about what is coming next.
-If you are curious how Kubernetes Fury works and how it can help your organization to grow, reach out!
+If you are curious about how Kubernetes Fury works and how it can help your organization to grow, reach out!